 - Thoughts about death or suicide

-Helping you child deal with Depressive Illness
+Helping your child deal with Bipolar disorder Depressive Illness

-- Create a nurturing environment.
+- Create a nurturing environment

-- Provide them with safety and security.
+- Provide them with safety and security

 Talk to your child; find out what is troubling them and find out about the cause.
-Talk about the difficulties faced by them in school like bullying or academic pressure or stress, check if the stress rises from grief or loss.
-Do not trivialise their problem.
+Talk about the difficulties faced by them in schools like bullying or academic pressure or stress, check if the stress rises from grief or loss.
+Do not trivialize their problem.
 Be supportive and help them cope with these issues.
 Reduce stress at home; avoid involving children in family, spousal or partner discords.
 Watch out for signs of suicide, as depression is a major cause of suicide.

-- Educate yourself about the illness.
+- Educate yourself about the illness

 - Family therapy